-It is decidedly difficult to reach a specific office of CSC to prevent misattribution of Process Service since the entity has representation in all fifty states.
+It is difficult to reach a specific office of CSC to prevent misattribution of Process Service since the entity has representation in all fifty states.
 The main headquarters of the entity, however, remain in Wilmington, Delaware.
-This does not mean that this office of CSC is the only relevant one since most individuals focus on serving legal papers to CSC’s office in Albany, New York for New York City Process Service.
-The Albany Office filed for incorporation with the New York Department of State quite a while after the Wilmington address, registering on 13th August 1969 whereas the original formation date of the entity was 17th April 1920.
+This does not mean that this office of CSC is the only relevant one since most individuals focus on serving legal papers to CSC’s office in Albany, New York, for New York City Process Service.
+The Albany Office filed for incorporation with the New York Department of State quite a while after the Wilmington address, registering on 13th August 1969.
+In contrast, the original formation date of the entity was 17th April 1920.
 Consequently, the jurisdiction of CSC stems from the state of Delaware.

 WHAT IS A COMMERCIAL AGENT

 Registered agents are usually chosen for their availability or expertise in receiving legal communications, and the commercial registered agent is an example of this kind of registered agent.
 Nearly a dozen states use the terms commercial and non-commercial registered agents.
 Several other states use the same or similar ideas.

 In most cases, a commercial registered agent is an entity or individual who has submitted an information-rich registration statement with their state’s agency that regulates corporations.
 The listing statement was created to make communicating with the commercial registered agent easier for the Secretary of State.